stemoutreach/CodeCreateLab/Guides/02-sense-hat.md

 ```

 **Try it**
-- Print raw temp vs. averaged temp side‑by‑side.
+- Print raw temp vs. averaged temp side-by-side.
 - Change the window size (3→7) and see how smooth it feels.

 **Tips**
 - Always include units in your printouts.
-- Read every 1–3 seconds to reduce self‑heating.
+- Read every 1–3 seconds to reduce self-heating.

 ---

 ## 5) Joystick: tiny menu (left/right/select)
-**Learn:** Build a simple menu controlled by the mini‑joystick.
+**Learn:** Build a simple menu controlled by the mini-joystick.
 Left/right cycles items, middle selects.
 Then we display the chosen reading.

 ```python
 from sense_hat import SenseHat